QuantEcon/lecture-python-intro/lectures/prob_dist.md

 It can be shown that, for this distribution, the mean is $\mu$ and the variance is $\sigma^2$.

-We can obtain the moments, PDF, and CDF of the normal density as follows:
+We can obtain the moments, PDF and CDF of the normal density as follows:

 ```{code-cell} ipython3
 μ, σ = 0.0, 1.0